Data-drone/s3_log_parse/README.md

 - Need to use external tables to avoid Hive ACID defaults in CDP
 - Spark doesn't talk right to s3 via IDBroker right now

-Look at fragmentation in tables (small files)
+Look at fragmentation in tables (small files) via prefixes

 Look at modelling the data for turnaround time?
 - Need to look into features and how to encode these

+Look at modelling the traffic patterns in general at database level?